Para-abelian varieties and Albanese maps: Existence and universal property

 \begin{corollary} \mylabel{albanese over field} Suppose that $S $ is the spectrum of field $k$.
 Then there is an Albanese map $f:X\ra \Alb_{X/k}$.
 It is universal for morphisms to para-abelian varieties, commutes with field extensions, is equivariant with respect to group scheme actions, and functorial in $X$. \end{corollary}

-This generalizes previous results for perfect ground fields, or for geometrically integral schemes, or geometrically connected and geometrically reduced schemes, compare the appendix in \cite{Wittenberg 2008}.
-See also \cite{Achter; Casalaina-Martin; Vial 2019} when $X$ is non-proper.
+This generalizes previous results for perfect ground fields, or for geometrically integral schemes, or geometrically connected and geometrically reduced schemes, compare the discussion in the Introduction.
+For results in the non-proper situation, see appendix in \cite{Wittenberg 2008}, \cite{Achter; Casalaina-Martin; Vial 2022} and \cite{Schroeer 2022}.
 We can actually formulate an unconditional result in the relative setting, in the spirit of \cite{SGA 6}, Expos\'e XII, Section 1:

 \begin{corollary} \mylabel{albanese over open} Suppose that the base scheme $S$ is integral, and that the generic fiber of $\Pic^\tau_{X/S}\ra S$ is proper.
 Then after replacing $S$ with some dense open set $U$, there is an Albanese map $f:X\ra \Alb_{X/S}$.
 It is universal for morphisms into families of para-abelian varieties, commutes with base-change, and is equivariant with respect to actions of relative group spaces. \end{corollary}